A ford is a shallow place to cross a river. This piece is a place to cross five centuries of time.

 In Drift, Renske Vrolijk dissolves the boundary between the 15th century and the present day.
 Commissioned by the renowned sonic.art quartett, this work for saxophone quartet is an ‘acoustic installation’ designed to interact with the architecture of the performance space.

-The title Drift refers to the South African English term for a “ford”—a safe crossing point in a river.
-Vrolijk uses this metaphor to guide the listener across the “River of Time.”
+The title Drift refers to the South African term for a ‘ford’—a safe crossing point in a river.
+Renske Vrolijk uses this metaphor to guide the listener across the river of time.

-The work bridges two distinct sonic worlds: the ethereal, ancient polyphony of Johannes Ockeghem’s Missa mi-mi (15th century) and the jagged, modern language of Steffen Schleiermacher’s Gregorianik 1.
-Rather than clashing these styles, Vrolijk creates a slow, meditative transition, allowing the audience to experience the physical sensation of time passing.
+The work bridges two distinct worlds: the 15th-century polyphony of Johannes Ockeghem’s Missa mi-mi and the modern language of Steffen Schleiermacher’s Gregorianik 1.
+Vrolijk creates a slow, meditative transition, allowing the audience to experience the physical sensation of time passing.

 Also for saxophone quartet: Lachrymae